djdallmann/GamingPCSetup/RESEARCH/WINSERVICES/README.md

 ## Windows Services
 ### Multimedia Class Scheduler Service (MMCSS)
 #### Q: What is Multimedia Class Scheduler Service (MMCSS)?
-#### A: MMCSS has been a part of the Microsoft Windows operating system for quite a while and was originally designed to improve time sensitive processing for multimedia applications by ensuring those processes/threads get the cpu time they need while still allowing lower priority applications to function.
+MMCSS has been a part of the Microsoft Windows operating system for quite a while and was originally designed to improve time sensitive processing for multimedia applications by ensuring those processes/threads get the cpu time they need while still allowing lower priority applications to function.
 Developers can register their application threads with MMCSS under a customizable set of multimedia Task groups which define what type of priority and cpu resources they should receive.
 <details><summary>Findings and Analysis</summary>

 * **For more complete information see the official docs page:**